Day 1: June 26

 16:00 - 17:15 – Panel Discussion | Building Confidence: Transparency in Debt Management

 This panel will discuss the on-going efforts in improving the accuracy and expanding the scope of debt data collection and dissemination, detailing responsibilities and operational faced by the three main actors involved: borrowers, lenders and IFIs.
 In 2021, the World Bank published a comprehensive report which provided an in-depth assessment of public debt transparency in low-income countries.
 Since then, the international community has made efforts in advancing debt transparency.
 As a result, the number of LICs that do not publish any debt report has been reduced to 20% and the sectoral and instrument coverage of statistics and DSAs has been widened in several countries.
-The report is being updated and preliminary findings will be presented in this panel.
+A new report on this topic will be presented in this panel.

 Panelists: